-The present paper follows the approach of~\cite{touma2021} to derive more detailed 3D images of the SJFZ.~\cite{touma2021} computed noise cross-correlations in the (10-20) Hz frequency range.
+The present paper follows the approach of~\cite{touma2021} to derive more detailed 3D images of the SJFZ at depth \rita{and to resolve the shallow structure with unprecedented resolution.}~\cite{touma2021} computed noise cross-correlations in the (10-20) Hz frequency range.
 Whereas the cross-correlations provide a response matrix between sources and receivers located at the surface, the reflection matrix contains the response between sources and receivers that are virtually moved inside the medium by performing focusing operations.
 This process is generally known as redatuming~\citep{Berkhout1993} and it allows local information on the medium’s reflectivity to be retrieved.
-To project the data in the virtual focused basis, a homogeneous transmission matrix is used with a constant velocity model of $1500$ m/s.
+To project the data in the virtual focused basis, an homogeneous transmission matrix is used with a constant velocity model of $1500$ m/s.
 This velocity was chosen to optimize the focusing as discussed in~\cite{touma2021}.
-The main advantages of this method is that it only requires an approximate estimation of the medium’s velocity.
+The main advantage of this method is that it only requires an approximate estimation of the medium’s velocity.
 Although an incorrect velocity model produces phase distortions (aberrations) in the propagated data, the reflection matrix approach allows us to account and correct these aberrations through the distortion matrix concept~\citep{Badon2019,william,lambert2021distor}.
-From that matrix, the distorted component is extracted and is used to focus back waves inside the medium.
+From that matrix, the distorted component is extracted and is used to virtually focus back waves inside the medium (\rita{see \ref{method}}).
 As a result of the correction process, the resolution of the final subsurface images is drastically improved and a three-dimensional image of the subsurface reflectivity is revealed.
 The derived images represent reflectivity maps of the medium beneath the Clark branch of the SJFZ at the Sage Brush Flat site~\citep{Ben_Zion_2015,Roux_2016}.
 The site under study is located in the complex trifurcation area southeast of Anza, California (Fig.~\ref{fig1}a).
 The locations of the surface fault traces are derived from recent detailed studies of the surface geological mapping and shallow geophysical imaging~\citep{wade2018,share2020}.
-The basic goal of this paper is to interpret the obtained scattering images that exhibit features with higher lateral and vertical resolutions than conventional seismic investigations.
+The basic goal of this paper is to interpret the obtained scattering images that exhibit features with higher lateral resolution than conventional seismic investigations.
 The variability and attenuation of scattered intensity within and around the major fault zone are also discussed.